Florida Business Entity Search Explained: Corporations, LLCs & More (2026)

 Each of these entity types is indexed within the Sunbiz system and can be identified through a properly conducted search.

-How a Florida Business Entity Search Works
+How a Florida Business Entity Search Works in Sunbiz

 • Full or partial entity name